lukso-network/docs/docs/guides/fetch-data/read-asset-data.md

  *
  * @param key of the asset property
  * @param encodedData as string
- * @return string of the decoded data
+ * @return JSON of the decoded data
  */
 async function decodeAssetData(keyName, encodedData) {
   try {